-The complex recruitment and selection process along with the costs associated are often overlooked by human resources and yet, the process is so incredibly important to the long term success of the company and their ability to reach their objectives.
-Companies that are more thorough in their process to recruit staff tend to have a lower turnover rate.
-With this said, generally, a company that takes more time to search for the right candidate, can find one that fits both the position and the company work environment.
-Having the proper recruitment strategy in place is vital!
+Companies that have a more thorough recruiting process tend to have a lower turnover rate.
+Almost always, a company that takes the time can find a candidate that fits both the position and the company work environment.
+Having the proper recruitment strategy is vital!

-In this post, we’ll share with you the main steps to ensure a successful recruitment process.
-We’ll also add in some crucial tips on how to select the right candidate for the job, and most importantly the hidden cost of recruitment many employers forget about, and what to consider when budgeting for the process of recruitment.
+In this post, we’ll share with you the steps to a successful recruitment process.
+We’ll also add in some crucial tips on how to select the right candidate for the job.
+Many employers forget about the hidden costs of recruitment so we’ll show you what to consider when budgeting for the process of recruitment.

 What is the Recruitment & Selection Process?

-There are many reasons why a company would open the process of recruitment; here are some:
+Here are some reasons why a company would open the process of recruitment:

 Job Description Offer

 A clear and detailed job description is crucial in finding the ideal candidate for the vacancy.
 The job description needs to be crystal clear in what the role entails.
-In addition, when writing the perfect job description you should indicate the abilities, knowledge, and necessary experience required.
+When writing the perfect job description, you should indicate the abilities, knowledge, and necessary experience required.

 Advertising the Offer